tcarlon/hello-world/README.md

 Hello people!

-This is my first time using GitHub and I am already discovered that for a "private" account it will cost you $$$.
+This is my first time using GitHub and I have already discovered that for a "private" account it will cost you $$$.
 How or will NASPI pay for a private account, I don't know.

+Interesting interface.
+The GitHub Platform will take some time getting use to as I am very fond of the SharePoint check in/out feature and being able to edit in realtime with other collaborators.
+For working on a technical report or a white paper the GitHub platform seems to be a bit technical for non-computer techy people.